Masrkai/Job_Market_Analysis/Tasks/Task6.md

+# Warning this is a general draft and must be splitted

 ### **Task Applying Data Mining & NLP Concepts**

 ## **Project Overview**
-Build a system that scrapes LinkedIn job postings and applies data mining and natural language processing techniques to extract meaningful insights about the job market, skills demand, and job categorization.
+Build a system that applies data mining and natural language processing techniques to extract meaningful insights about the job market, skills demand, and job categorization.

 ---

-## **Data Collection & Preprocessing**

-### **Web Scraping & Data Extraction**
-- Use Python libraries (BeautifulSoup, Scrapy, Selenium) to scrape job postings.
-- Extract structured fields: job title, company, location, salary, experience level.
-- Extract unstructured text: job description, requirements, qualifications.

 ### **Text Preprocessing Pipeline**